 How does your neck condition cause a headache?
 It occurs when pain is referred from your neck structures following damage from prolonged use, incorrect posture, or from traumatic injury.
-The force placed on the nerves, ligaments, joints, and muscles in your neck causes stress and pain suddenly builds up gradually over time, leading to cervicogenic headache.
+The force placed on the nerves, ligaments, joints, and muscles in your neck causes stress and pain suddenly build up gradually over time, leading to cervicogenic headache.

-Cervicogenic headache pain may be felt in the head, jaw, forehead, ears or back of the eyes, and is referred typically from the top three neck vertebra.
-Usually patients are between the ages of 20-60 years old, but it can occur at any age.
+Cervicogenic headache pain may be felt in the head, jaw, forehead, ears or back of the eyes, and is referred typically from the top three-neck vertebra.
+Usually, patients are between the ages of 20-60 years old, but it can occur at any age.

 What Causes a Cervicogenic Headache?

 If you work at a computer or have poor posture or slouch for prolonged periods, these activities put excessive stress on the upper joints of the neck.
 Also, cervicogenic headaches can occur following a car accident (whiplash) or after heavy lifting activities.